-- Sweep your floor daily using a properly treated dust mop.
-This helps remove harmful dust, grit and other abrasive particles.
+- Sweep the floor daily with a properly treated dust mop to keep it free from dust, grit, and other abrasive particles.

 - Keep water off the floor surface, especially during inclement weather and at exterior doorways.

 - Immediately remove any spills or moisture on the floor.

 - Remove marks with an approved floor cleaner compatible with the floor's finish, and use a non-abrasive soft cloth or a dust mop to clean.
 Contact us for approved cleaning products.